Living with prostate cancer

 Living with the effects of hormone therapy for prostate cancer

-Learn how hormone therapy for prostate cancer can affect the levels of your hormones.
+Hormone therapy for prostate cancer can affect the levels of your hormones.
+This can cause different side effects including hot flushes, swollen breasts, sleep disturbances and weight changes.

 Diet and prostate cancer